-\begin{proof} Let $J$ be a solvable LJ-algebra generated by a finite set $X$.
-Since the statement is true for Jordan algebras \cite{Zh}, $J^m\subseteq [J,J]$ for some natural $m\ge 1$.
+\begin{proof} Let $J$ be a solvable Jordan dialgebra generated by a finite set $X$.
+Since the statement is true for Jordan algebras \cite[Section~4.3]{Zh}, $J^m\subseteq [J,J]$ for some natural $m\ge 1$.
 It follows from Proposition \ref{Thm:4_1} that $J$ is nilpotent if and only if $\ell (J)$ is nilpotent.
 Note that $\ell (J^m) = 0$ by \eqref{eq:Op-raz}.

 The algebra $\ell (J)$ is spanned by words of the form

 and we may assume that $b_i$ are non-associative words in $X$ of length $k_i<m$.

 Therefore, $\ell (J)$ is a homomorphic image of an associative algebra $F\ell(J)$ generated by the set $\{ \ell_b \mid b \in J \}$ with the defining relations \eqref{eq:Op-raz}, \eqref{eq:Op-dva}, and $\ell (J^m)=0$.
 These relations are the only conditions required in \cite{Zh} to prove the following statement.